Little Horton: Schools

 Next to All Saints' Church on Little Horton Green is All Saints' School.
-This is an early church elementary school, which was established as a result of Forster's 1870 Education Act.
-The Act encouraged both the Church of England and local councils to provide schools for all children of elementary age (under fourteen years of age).
+This is an early church elementary school, which was established as a result of Forster's Elementary Education Act 1870.
+The act encouraged both the Church of England and local councils to provide schools for all children of elementary age (under fourteen years of age).
 Forster was MP for Bradford, and his efforts to make schooling compulsory for all children helped make Bradford a pioneer in education.

 Bradford Council formed a school board which had the task of establishing ‘board schools’ to supplement the schools provided by the church authorities.
 School boards were elected by people in the local area.
 One of the elected members of the school board in Bradford was Margaret McMillan.
 Margaret McMillan was responsible for setting up a system that checked the health of children in the elementary schools, she was also instrumental in encouraging physical education to be included as part of the curriculum and in convincing the local school board to provide school meals for children in their care.
 Margaret McMillan was committed to promoting the benefits of nursery education and established the first nurseries in the country in Bradford.
 She argued that the early years of a child's life were the most important in education.
 The Teacher Training College, situated in Little Horton on Trinity Road, was named in memory of this pioneer of education and is known as the Margaret McMillan Building.